Visma-Data-Science/analytics-case/README.md

 # Recruitment assignment for Data Scientist / Data Analyst / Analytics Engineer
-This task is intended for candidates applying for the aforementioned analytics position in the product insights team at the data science tech hub.
-This assignment is built around some of the technologies used in our production environment.
+This task is intended for candidates applying for the aforementioned analytics position.
+This assignment is built around some of the technologies used in Visma.

 We are super happy to have you considering a position within analytics.
 The case below should hopefully give you a little insight into some of the data you will analyze at the company.